 Electronic Logbook Compliance Deadline in Canada

-The Canadian ELD mandate was announced on June 13, 2019, by the Canadian Minister of Transport Marc Garneau and will get into effect on June 12, 2021.
-The ELD mandate will require bus drivers and commercial vehicle operators to use an electronic logging device (ELD) to capture hours of service instead of manually recording on a paper log.
-Implementing the ELD mandate will help develop a secure work environment for drivers, develop clearer cross-border relations, and create an easier system for tracking and managing records of duty status (RODS).
+The Canadian ELD mandate was announced on June 13, 2019, by the Canadian Minister of Transport Marc Garneau and went into effect on June 12, 2021.
+The progressive enforcement period announced by Canadian authorities was expected to last one year, until June 12, 2022.
+However, an extension was announced, so no penalties will be imposed on affected carriers and drivers until January 1, 2023.
+The ELD mandate requires bus drivers and commercial vehicle operators to use an electronic logging device to capture hours of service instead of manually recording them on a paper log.
+The ELD mandate will help develop a secure work environment for drivers, develop clearer cross-border relations, and create an easier system for tracking and managing records of duty status.

-Canadian ELD mandate aims to increase road safety and save lives by preventing crashes and reducing driver fatigue.
-The ELD Mandate will also help in saving billions of dollars in paperwork expenses.
+The Canadian ELD mandate aims to increase road safety and save lives by reducing driver fatigue and preventing crashes.
+It will also save billions of dollars in paperwork expenses and accident reductions.
 The regulation is projected to result in a wide range of benefits, with an expected annual value of $ 55 million.

 Canada ELD Mandate Deadline

 The clock is ticking on the full enforcement of the Canadian ELD mandate enforcement.
 The implementation of electronic logbooks will provide significant benefits to the drivers and motor carriers, including improved safety, saving time, money, and more.
 Below is a guide on what the Canada ELD mandate is and how it came to be.
 Additionally, it will show who it affects, who is exempt, and how it differs from the United States elog legislation.

 When Will Electronic Logs Be Mandatory in Canada?